-Mr. Huang Xiangui, aged 49, has over 23 years of experience in marketing, human resource management and operation, management of foreign-funded enterprises and capital, capital market and investor relation management.
-Mr. Huang has been serving China Evergrande since 2004 and now serves as an executive director and the general manager of the Hong Kong office of China Evergrande Group (Stock Code: 3333).
+Mr. Huang Xiangui, aged 50, has over 24 years of experience in marketing, human resource management, operation and management of foreign-funded enterprises and capital market and investor relation management.
+Mr. Huang has been serving China Evergrande since 2004 and now serves as an executive director, a vice president and the general manager of the Hong Kong office of China Evergrande Group (Stock Code: 3333).
 China Evergrande Group is a company listed on the Hong Kong Stock Exchange.
 Mr. Huang also acts as a director of certain subsidiaries of the Company.